Rockville DUI Defense Attorney

 Driving under the influence of alcohol (DUI) and Driving While Intoxicated (DWI) are criminal offenses in Maryland.
 Both offenses center around drunk driving yet have differing legal consequences.
 In some situations, the driver may be initially charged with a DWI and DUI.
 The prosecution will pursue a DWI charge if there is no breath result or if the driver’s blood alcohol content (BAC) is lower than .07%.
 If the driver’s BAC is .08% or higher, the prosecution will likely proceed with a DUI.

 If you or a loved one has been arrested for a DWI or DUI in Maryland, contact my law office for a consultation.
 Depending on the nature of the case, I may be able to have the DUI reduced to a DWI, or completed dismissed.
-Read on to learn more about the difference between a DWI and DUI in Maryland and how our Rockville DUI defense lawyers can help you.
+Read on to learn more about the difference between a DWI and DUI in Maryland and how our Rockville DUI defense attorney can help you.

 Maryland DWI Laws Overview